-The critical habitat to the east and west of Edmonton supports high diversity of rare species and globally significant concentrations of migratory birds.
+Critical habitat to the east and west of Edmonton supports a large variety of rare species and globally significant numbers of migratory birds.
 The mix of boreal forest (dominated by trembling aspen and balsam poplar) and wetland breeding grounds for North America's waterfowl makes our work around Edmonton vital.

 Red Deer River

-This area contains the highest density of remaining native parkland in the central Alberta region, which supports populations of native plants and animals.
-Its highly productive wetlands, clean rivers and streams and other natural habitats are important for globally significant concentrations of migratory birds and a diversity of North American waterfowl.
+This area contains the highest density of remaining native parkland in the central Alberta region.
+This parkland supports populations of native plants and animals.
+Its highly productive wetlands, clean rivers and streams and other natural habitats are important for globally significant concentrations of migratory birds and a variety of North American waterfowl.

 Rocky Mountain Front

-From the tops of the alpine peaks down to the foothills that roll into populated valleys, the Rocky Mountains support some of the most diverse ecology on the planet, including plant, animal and human communities.
+From the tops of the alpine peaks down to the foothills that roll into populated valleys, the Rocky Mountains support some of the most varied ecologies on the planet, including plant, animal and human communities.
 NCC has a long history in the Canadian Rockies.
-We are the largest and most successful land trust organization working in this region, having directly conserved more than 273,000 acres (110,500 hectares) in Alberta and British Columbia and facilitated the conservation of another 523,000 acres (211,650 hectares) by working with partner organizations and various levels of government.
+We are the largest and most successful land trust organization working in this region.
+NCC has directly conserved more than 110,500 hectares (273,000 acres) in Alberta and British Columbia.
+We have facilitated the conservation of another 211,650 hectares (523,000 acres) by working with partner organizations and various levels of government.

 Grasslands are fragile but ecologically important.
 Birds such as burrowing owl, ferruginous hawk and peregrine falcon are iconic grasslands creatures that are under increasing threat from habitat loss.
-More than 75 percent of Alberta's original mixed grassland has been converted to tame forage and annual cropping, and only 17 percent of the original fescue grassland remains.
+More than 75 per cent of Alberta's original mixed grassland has been converted to tame forage and annual cropping.
+Only 17 per cent of the original fescue grassland remains.